darrelmiller/conference-talk/conference-talk.md

 ### conference
 This is a URL that points to information about a conference.

 # IANA Considerations {#iana}
+TK

 ## Registrations
+TK

 # Security Considerations
+TK

 # Appendix 1 : Mapping to HTML

 # Appendix 2 : Mapping to ALPS

-# Appendix 2 : Mapping to SIREN
+# Appendix 3 : Mapping to SIREN

+# Appendix 4 : Mapping to JSON-LD

 --- back